-To find out if TMS Therapy is right for you, contact our office to set up a Free TMS Therapy Consult today.
+To find out if TMS Therapy is right for you, contact our office to set up a Free TMS Discovery & Screening Appointment today.

 Because each person’s treatment needs are different and treatment is individualized, the length of a TMS Therapy course can vary.
 A usual course of treatment for depression involves ~20 minutes per session, five days a week for 4 to 6 weeks, although this can differ on a person’s response.
 You will receive a personalized treatment plan prior to starting TMS Therapy, and your progress will be monitored throughout the entire course of treatment.

 TMS Therapy is recommended for 4 to 6 weeks based on how quickly a patient’s mood improves and remains stable.
 Not uncommonly, patients begin to experience results within the first two weeks.

 Neuronetics, the company that developed Neurostar Therapy, recognizes the importance of patient access to NeuroStar TMS Therapy.
 TMS Therapy is widely covered at this time; however some insurance companies have issued coverage policies, and many are covering the treatments, by exception, on a case-by-case basis.
 Most insurance companies will cover the cost of the initial consultation with a NeuroStar TMS Therapy doctor to see if this treatment is right for you.